Nikifor: Biography

 Little is known of Nikifor's private life.
 For most of his life, he lived alone in extreme poverty in Krynica, and was considered mentally challenged.
 He had difficulties speaking and was almost illiterate.
 It was not until his later years that it was discovered his tongue was in fact attached to his palate, causing his speech to be unintelligible to most people.
 In 1930, his first paintings were discovered by Ukrainian painter Roman Turyn, who brought them to Paris.
 That gained Nikifor some fame among the Kapists, a group of young painters formed around Józef Pankiewicz.
 This did not, however, change his fate, as his art was still underestimated in Poland.
 In 1938 Jerzy Wolff did publish an enthusiastic review of Nikifor's art in the (Polish) editing house Wydawnictwo Arkady monthly, and purchased some of his works.
 However, the advent of World War II prevented Nikifor from gaining much popular notoriety.

 In 1947 Nikifor was deported during Operation Vistula, where the Lemko and Ukrainian minorities were forcibly resettled by the communist regime to northern and western Poland, away from their ancestral homelands in the southeast.
 Three times he attempted to return and authorities allowed him to stay the third time.

 In 1960 Nikifor met Marian Włosiński, a painter living in Krynica.
 The latter decided to devote his career and life to helping the elderly artist and promoted his works in the major galleries of Poland.
 This led to a large and successful exhibition in Warsaw at the Zachęta Art Gallery.
 On 10 October 1968, Nikifor died in a public nursing home in the village of Folusz.
 He was buried at the Old Cemetery in Krynica.
 After his death, most of his works were preserved by Włosiński and donated to various museums.
 The most complete collection is stored in the Regional Museum of Nowy Sącz and the Krynica-based museum of Nikifor.
 His work is also represented in the Collection de l'Art Brut in Lausanne, Ukrainian Museum in New York City and the Zander Collection in Cologne.

-During his early life Nikifor received care at a local hospital in Krynica and paid for the services with his paintings.
-As he mixed his paints with spit and the hospital feared he had tuberculosis, many of the paintings were destroyed.
+In his early years, Nikifor received care at a local hospital in Krynica, for which he often paid with his paintings.
+Because he mixed his pigments with saliva and the hospital suspected he had tuberculosis, many of his paintings were destroyed.